PentagonToy/SmartSim-CSC/README.md

 ## Native SmartRedis Library

-The native SmartRedis library is required for C, C++, Fortran, and linked simulation applications.
+The native SmartRedis library is required for C, C++, Fortran, OpenFOAM, and other linked simulation applications.

 ```bash
 cd components/smartredis